 What does it mean to eat clean?
-We have been reading a lot about this approach to ‘healthy eating’ but it seems somewhat misleading.
-It’s time to get our hands dirty and dig into the “clean eating” movement.
+We read a lot about this approach to ‘healthy eating’ but it seems somewhat misleading.
+Is it a sensible lifestyle change or a marketing gimmick?

 There are so many different ways to interpret this new food trend.
 What originally started as a healthy push to eliminate heavily processed foods (like sugary cereal, white bread, and candy) has now become a program that considers “processed food” as any foods that have been altered from their most natural form.

 But, does this vague definition include best farming practices?
 Safe labor?
 Harvesting methods?
 Pesticide application?
 Treatment of farm animals?
 We’re not so sure…

 Consumers want to feel more connected with their food— and this is a movement D2D certainly supports.
 However, the idea of “eating clean,” which has been heavily perpetuated by social media, is often very misleading.
 Media outlets, like Clean Eating Magazine and Fitness Magazine, outline various ways to practice clean eating but this definition varies depending on the consumer.

 Sometime in the early 2000s, two distinct but interrelated versions of clean eating became popular in the US – one based on the creed of “real” food, and the other on the idea of “detox”.
 Once the concept of cleanliness had entered the realm of eating, it was only a matter of time before the basic idea spread contagiously across Instagram, where fans of #eatclean could share their artfully photographed green juices and rainbow salad bowls.
 The Guardian

 The basic definition of “clean eating” means eating no “processed” food.
 But what does that mean?